legends2k/spirit-of-cpp/content.md

 std::optional<uintmax_t> ipow2(unsigned pow) {
   // Future-proof by not limiting to uint64_t.
-  // Constant-time constant queried from compiler; thanks to static typing if (pow >= std::numeric_limits<uintmax_t>::digits)
+  // Obtain size from compiler at compile-time; thanks to static typing if (pow >= std::numeric_limits<uintmax_t>::digits)
     return {};